MicrosoftDocs/VBA-Docs/api/Word.EmailSignature.NewMessageSignature.md

 # EmailSignature.NewMessageSignature property (Word)

-Returns or sets the signature that Microsoft Word appends to new e-mail messages.
+Returns or sets the signature that Microsoft Word appends to new email messages.
 Read/write  **String** .

 ## Syntax